 - Once a chop or split has been agreed upon there cannot be a second chop or split for a different portion of money left over.
 (Example – If the final (10) players wanted to chop or split the prize pool money ((Example of $2,500 of prize pool money)), as the example above, but they wanted to chop or split only some of the money (((Split only $200 each for the 10 players = $2,000, leaving $500 left over))) and play for the rest of the money(((meaning the last player would win the last $500))), then they cannot do that.
 Only one chop or split per tournament.

 - Must be 21 years of age or older to participate.

-- Agents are not authorized to participate on behalf of the invited patron or collect any awards on behalf of the invited patron.
+- Agents are not authorized to participate on behalf of any player or collect any awards on behalf of any player.

 - Each player will receive $16,000 in tournament chips at the beginning of the tournament.
 There will be a $4,000 starting tournament chip bonus (or $20,000 in chips) for all players that start the tournament at 6:30pm.
 All players that join (or buy-in to play) after 6:31pm or later will receive the standard $16,000 in tournament chips.
 Tournament chips have no cash value.
 Each chip is assigned a denomination as follows: Blue – $100, White – $500, Yellow – $1,000, Red – $5,000 Gray – $25,000.

 - Chopping or Splitting is allowed at the final tournament table only.
 All agreements must be witnessed and approved by the Poker Floor Supervisor or above.
 All players must agree for it to be approved.
 Only one chop or split per tournament.